thk686/fftab/README.md

 current code base is pure R and I have followed the recommendations of the [R Packages book](https://r-pkgs.org/), so I hope that it will require very few updates.
 I do not plan to add features for the sake of programming and I intend this to be a fairly stable and unchanging minimal core package.
+If you would like to contribute of code or maintenance, please create an issue.

 ## Example